 I like to make things.

 Right now the things I like to make the most are interactive installations – environments of light and sound with which people can interact and play.
-I’m a musician, composer and sound designer, and mash up classical saxophone and piano with live looping, synthesizers, and glitchy DIY handmade electronic instruments.
-When I’m not busy making things (or helping other people find the resources they need to make things), I play a lot of roller derby, travel when I can, drink a lot of coffee, wear silly outfits, and spend too much time on the internet.
+I’m a programmer, musician, composer and sound designer, and mash up classical saxophone and piano with live looping, synthesizers, and glitchy DIY handmade electronic instruments.
+When I’m not busy making things, I play a lot of roller derby, travel when I can, drink a lot of coffee, wear silly outfits, and spend too much time on the internet.

 A more formal version of a bio and artist statement are below:

 I am an electronic musician, sound designer, and interactive installation artist based in St. Paul, MN.
 One of few women in the DIY-driven culture of music made with video games and altered electronic toys, I blend these and live-looping technology with a background in classical saxophone and piano to create layered compositions of “ambient glitch”.
 I’m equally at home as part of a warehouse party or a gallery opening, and have performed and exhibited with varied venues including the Walker Art Center, the Spark Festival of Electronic music (as a performer, juror, panelist, and installation artist); San Francisco’s Noisebridge Hacker Space, The Tank’s Bent Fest; First Avenue and 7th Street Entry, and the Rochester Art Center.
 I’ve received grants for my work through the Minnesota State Arts Board and Jerome Foundation.